wazuh/wazuh-documentation/source/wazuh-agent/wazuh_agent_package_linux.rst

 #. **(Optional)** Disable the Wazuh updates:

-    We recommend maintaining the Wazuh manager version greater or equal to that of the Wazuh agents.
+    We recommend maintaining the Wazuh manager version greater or equal to the Wazuh agents'.
 As a result, we recommended disabling the Wazuh repository in order to prevent accidental upgrades.
 To do this, use the following command:

     .. tabs::